evildmp/conference-handbook/handbook/timeline.rst

 Start contacting potential sponsors.

 Make sure your venues have firm bookings for you.
-Start discussing catering arrangements with the venues.
+Start discussing :ref:`catering arrangements
+<catering>` with the venues.

 Make sure that your arrangements with hotels are firmly in place.